JessicaRudd/twitter-bot-python-heroku/README.md

 1. Clone this repository on your local machine
 2. Create a virtual environment in your project's root directory: `python3 -m venv venv && source venv/bin/activate`
 3. Install the required libraries using pip: `pip install -r requirements.txt`
-4. Create a file called `.env` in the root directory of your project.
-Put your twitter App keys there:
+4. Create a file called `credentials.py` in the root directory of your project.
+Put your twitter App keys there (and any other keys required for scraping data if needed):
 ```
 ACCESS_TOKEN=<YOUR_ACCESS_TOKEN_HERE>
 ACCESS_TOKEN_SECRET=<YOUR_ACCESS_TOKEN_SECRET_HERE>
 CONSUMER_KEY=<YOUR_CONSUMER_KEY_HERE>
 CONSUMER_SECRET=<YOUR_CONSUMER_SECRET_HERE>
 ```
-5. Make changes in the logic of the bot by modyifing `src/twitter_bot.py`
+5. Make changes in the logic of the bot by modyifing `twitter_bot.py`
 6. Test your changes locally by running `python entrypoint.py` from the root directory of your project

 ## How to deploy